 Some employees may consider snooping or the viewing of medical records of friends, family or popular celebrities without proper authorization as a simple misdemeanor.
 But snooping is a serious case of HIPAA violation.
 Employees should be informed about the seriousness of unauthorized PHI disclosures so that they will be more careful when doing their jobs.

-When using new technology, employees should be given proper training on how it works to make sure that all data access and system operations are HIPAA compliant.
+When using new technology, employees should be given proper HIPAA training on how it works to make sure that all data access and system operations are HIPAA compliant.
 Having good communication between the management and the employees is a key to keeping malicious insiders under control.
 Strict enforcement of policies, procedures and sanctions will also make certain ensure a HIPAA compliant file sharing.